 June is a great month to review contracts, equipment and fixed assets so your business keeps running smoothly, and make sure your customer service is keeping customers coming back for more.

 EOFY tax obligations for employers

-Of course, there are other end-of-year obligations you will have as a business, for example lodging an income tax return to report your business income and claim business-related deductions.
+Of course, your business will have other end-of-year obligations.
+For example, lodging an income tax return to report your business income and claim business-related deductions.
 What you need to report, by when and how you lodge the annual tax return for your business depends on your type of business entity.

 Review equipment and fixed assets

 Keep your business equipment and assets in good running order to avoid losing revenue or unexpected replacement costs if they break down.

 - Make a list of the equipment and assets of the business – review your bookkeeping system and print the list.

 - For each item on the list, do a physical check on operational effectiveness.

 - Note any items in immediate need of maintenance.

 - Highlight items that require spare parts that can be stocked and ensure adequate parts are available.